webilix/jalali-date-time/README.md

     #### Return Value ([Custom Date Object](#custom-date-object) | Boolean):

     Jalali date/time object for an specific date.<br />
-    If date argument is not a valid Javascript Date then false will be returned.
+    If date parameter is not a valid Javascript Date then false will be returned.

     #### Samples: